mathigon/textbooks/content/codes/content.md

 <!-- ![](https://csegrecorder.com/columns/view/science-break-201303) -->

-In previous modules (Link to module on Morse Code) you learned how letters and words could be written in different ways and encoded to symbols or sounds (like in Morse code).
+{.fixme} In previous modules (Link to module on Morse Code) you learned how letters and words could be written in different ways and encoded to symbols or sounds (like in Morse code).
 But this way of writing doesn’t hide the message; it just changes it into a different format - like how letters on a keyboard are converted to ASCII, then binary, and then back again to display on your phone or monitor.
-It uses an algorithm, but there is no key: if you know how to convert between the two languages, you can read the message easily.
+It uses an algorithm, but there is no key: if you know how to convert between the two languages with the algorithm, you can read the message easily.
 Cryptography hides the message so that you need both an algorithm _and_ a key to read the message.

 ---